BYLAWS OF THE NATIONAL ASSOCIATION OF STATE WORKFORCE AGENCIES

 Election shall be by written ballot for any office for which more than one candidate is nominated.
 The presiding officer shall appoint tellers to distribute, collect, and count the ballots.

-Nominating speeches shall be limited to two (2) minutes and one seconding speeches to one (1) minute.
+Nominating speeches shall be limited to two (2) minutes by no more than two people per candidate.
+A seconding speech is not required, but a candidate may have one seconding speech limited to one (1) minute by no more than one person.
 Each candidate speech shall be limited to five (5) minutes.

 Section 2 - Powers and Duties.